laczbali/factorio-server/README.md

 If it doesn't already exist, the startup script will create a `mods` folder at the same location, which will be used by the server.

-If the server needs a version update, simply run steps `4 -> 5 -> 3`.
+If the server needs a version update, simply run steps `5 -> 3`.
 The script will download the latest stable version.

+Factorio uses UDP port 34197.